 - Remove the air from bag and close tightly.

-- Here is the thinly-sliced meat.
+- Here is the thinly-sliced meat, ready to use in your recipe.

 Notes